 - Continue this exercise for 3 to 6 breaths or more, focusing each time on relaxing all of your muscles and allowing your heart rate to steadily decrease

 Still need more help?
 Just type in "diaphragmatic breathing" on YouTube or your preferred search engine and start trying tips and training techniques available elsewhere on the web.
 And remember, when that stress begins to build up, a quick breathing break can be the quickest way out...

-Book your appointment today:
+For Questions or to book your appointment today: